BobTheAlmightyDuck/magic_square_generator/README.md

 Either way, you get a congratulatory message.

-Additionally, a test_project.py file was written containing several test on some of the custom function if the program, namely checking that the functions get_goal, get_n_center, get_n_type, and check_sums are all working as expected.

-A requirements.txt file was also created to record the names of the pip-installable libraries used in this project, namely NumPy and tabulate, as this was apparently required.
+A requirements.txt file was also created to record the names of the pip-installable libraries used in this project, namely NumPy and Tabulate, as this was apparently required.